insin/forum/README.txt

-- `Django`_ is obviously required, but you'll need a recent SVN checkout to use the forum application - it *will not* work with version 0.96, which is the officially released version of Django at the time of writing.
+- `Django`_ is obviously required, but you'll need a recent SVN checkout to use the forum application - it *will not* work with version 0.96, which is the latest Django release at the time of writing.
-- `pytz`_ is used to perform timezone conversions based on the timezone registered users can choose as part of their forum profile.
+- `pytz`_ is required to perform timezone conversions based on the timezone registered users can choose as part of their forum profile.

 Additionally, the following must be installed if you plan to use the